falfiya/layzi-py/README.md

 A [friend from school](https://github.com/Ant-28) mentioned wanting to do lazy Python and I thought that it would be interesting!

+His motivations came from wanting to do some form of lazy *"if-then-else"* and so we discussed ways to make this happen.

+## An Example:

 ```py
 from layzi import lz